 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no extra cost to you!).
 Opinions are always my own and I’ll never promote something I don’t use or believe in.
 Also as an Amazon Associate I earn from qualifying purchases.

-Also we spent eight days there so I am splitting this in three pieces otherwise this post will be ridiculously long.
+Also, we spent eight days there so I am splitting this into three pieces otherwise this post will be ridiculously long.
 (But don’t worry I am writing the second and third parts as soon as I complete this part!)

 So with those caveats (and gee I am still procrastinating!), here goes!